flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 !!! tip ""
     *Affected versions: Stable, Development*

-- Conflict with another mod/livery or incorrect installation of the A32NX mod
+- Conflict with another mod/livery or incorrect installation of the A32NX add-on
 - Use our [installer](https://api.flybywiresim.com/installer){target=new}

 #### Upper ECAM displays wrong THR levers position / N1 rating